zenodeapp/cosmos-supply-endpoints/README.md

 # Cosmos Supply Endpoints
-A simple Node implementation to get the circulating supply and total supply for Cosmos-based ecosystems.
+A simple Node implementation that creates endpoints for the circulating supply and the total supply using the Cosmos SDK API.

 ## Installation (Local)